 Point-of-Sale Brochures: 8.5 x 11″ Tri-fold (3 Panels)

-While you might need to keep details to the bare essentials on single-sheet print materials like posters, flyers, and business cards, brochures offer enough space to offer a more detailed description of whatever you are promoting.
+While you might need to keep details to the bare essentials on single-sheet print materials like posters, flyers, and business cards, brochures have enough space to offer a morein-depth description of whatever you are promoting.
 This makes them useful in product displays areas, trade booths, and kiosks.

-Brochure marketing is especially handy for products or services that have more complex details, such as insurance, investments, specialized technical products, and goods and services for the B2B market.
+Brochure marketing is useful for products or services that are either intangible or have more complex details.
+Examples of these include insurance, investments, specialized technical products, and goods and services for the B2B market.

 Point-of-sale doesn’t necessarily mean there has to be business transactions either.
 The same principles apply for civic groups and non-profit organizations that wish to educate the public.